JuliaStats/Distributions.jl/doc/source/univariate.rst

     FDist(d1, d2)     # F-Distribution with parameters d1 and d2

+.. _gamma:

 Gamma Distribution
 ~~~~~~~~~~~~~~~~~~~

-The probability density function of a *Gamma distribution* with shape parameter α and scale θ is
+The probability density function of a `Gamma distribution <http://en.wikipedia.org/wiki/Gamma_distribution>`_ with shape parameter α and scale θ is

 .. math::